GHG Protocol

 The Greenhouse Gas (GHG) Protocol is the globally recognized standard for measuring and managing greenhouse gas emissions, providing frameworks for businesses and governments to quantify and report their carbon footprint.

-The GHG Protocol (Greenhouse Gas Protocol) is the world's most widely used greenhouse gas accounting standard.
-It provides the accounting platform for virtually every corporate GHG reporting program in the world, as well as hundreds of climate initiatives.
-Created in the late 1990s through a partnership between the World Resources Institute (WRI) and the World Business Council for Sustainable Development (WBCSD), it aims to harmonize GHG accounting and reporting standards internationally.
-In the context of Environmental, Social, and Governance (ESG) investing, the GHG Protocol is critical.
-It allows investors to compare the climate impact of different companies using a consistent metric.
-Without such a standard, one company might measure its carbon footprint very differently from another, making "green" claims difficult to verify.
-The protocol covers the accounting and reporting of the seven greenhouse gases covered by the Kyoto Protocol: carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), sulphur hexafluoride (SF6), and nitrogen trifluoride (NF3).
-By providing a clear framework, it enables organizations to identify emission hotspots, set reduction targets, and track progress over time.
+The Greenhouse Gas (GHG) Protocol is the world's most widely recognized and utilized accounting standard for measuring and managing climate-warming emissions.
+It provides the foundational accounting platform for virtually every corporate carbon reporting program in existence, serving as the "common language" for hundreds of global climate initiatives.
+Established in the late 1990s through a landmark partnership between the World Resources Institute (WRI) and the World Business Council for Sustainable Development (WBCSD), the protocol was designed to harmonize disparate accounting methods into a single, internationally accepted framework.
+In the rapidly expanding field of Environmental, Social, and Governance (ESG) investing, the GHG Protocol is an absolute necessity.
+It allows institutional investors and retail traders alike to compare the true environmental impact of different companies on an "apples-to-apples" basis.
+Without this standardized framework, a corporation could potentially "greenwash" its image by choosing favorable measurement metrics that omit significant sources of pollution.
+By requiring a rigorous and transparent inventory of emissions, the protocol ensures that "green" claims are verifiable and that corporate climate risks are properly priced into the financial markets.
+The scope of the protocol is comprehensive, covering the accounting and reporting of the seven primary greenhouse gases identified in the Kyoto Protocol: carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), sulphur hexafluoride (SF6), and nitrogen trifluoride (NF3).
+By providing organizations with a clear roadmap to identify their "emissions hotspots," the protocol enables them to set scientifically grounded reduction targets and track their progress toward carbon neutrality over several decades.

 Key Takeaways